Bonobo: Social behaviour

-Due to the promiscuous mating behavior of female bonobos, a male cannot be sure which offspring are his.
+Because of the promiscuous mating behaviour of female bonobos, a male cannot be sure which offspring are his.
 As a result, the entirety of parental care in bonobos is assumed by the mothers.
 However, bonobos are not as promiscuous as chimpanzees and slightly polygamous tendencies occur, with high-ranking males enjoying greater reproductive success than low-ranking males.
 Unlike chimpanzees, where any male can coerce a female into mating with him, female bonobos enjoy greater sexual preferences and can rebuff undesirable males, an advantage of female-female bonding, and actively seek out higher-ranking males.

 Bonobo party size tends to vary because the groups exhibit a fission–fusion pattern.
 A community of approximately 100 will split into small groups during the day while looking for food, and then will come back together to sleep.
 They sleep in nests that they construct in trees.

-Female bonobos more often than not secure feeding privileges and feed before males do, although they are rarely successful in one-on-one confrontations with males, a female bonobo with several allies supporting her has extremely high success in monopolizing food sources.
+Female bonobos more often than not secure feeding privileges and feed before males do, and although they are rarely successful in one-on-one confrontations with males, a female bonobo with several allies supporting her has extremely high success in monopolizing food sources.
 Different communities favour different prey.
 In some communities females exclusively hunt and have a preference for rodents, in others both sexes hunt, and will target monkeys.
 In captive settings, females exhibit extreme food-based aggression towards males, and forge coalitions against them to monopolize specific food items, often going as far as to mutilate any males who fail to heed their warning.
 In wild settings, however, female bonobos will quietly ask males for food if they had gotten it first, instead of forcibly confiscating it, suggesting sex-based hierarchy roles are less rigid than in captive colonies.
 Female bonobos are known to lead hunts on duikers and successfully defend their bounty from marauding males in the wild.
 They are more tolerant of younger males pestering them yet exhibit heightened aggression towards older males.

+In a study published in November 2023, scientists reported, for the first time, evidence that groups of primates, particularly bonobos, are capable of cooperating with each other.
+Researchers observed unprecedented cooperation between two distinct bonobo groups in the Congo's Kokolopori Bonobo Reserve, Ekalakala and Kokoalongo, challenging traditional notions of ape societies.
+Over two years of observation, researchers witnessed 95 encounters between the groups.
+Contrary to expectations, these interactions resembled those within a single group.
+During these encounters, the bonobos engaged in behaviours such as grooming, food sharing, and collective defense against threats like snakes.
+Notably, the two groups, while displaying cooperative tendencies, maintained distinct identities, and there was no evidence of interbreeding or a blending of cultures.
+The cooperation observed was not arbitrary but evolved through individual bonds formed by exchanging favors and gifts.
+Some bonobos even formed alliances to target a third individual, demonstrating a nuanced social dynamic within the groups.